 For those with an existing perfectly functioning desktop webiste, that needs mobile optimisation, you should not need a complete redevelopment.
 If the existing website was built by a professional company (standards compliant) then additional HTML & CSS can be developed and deployed to gracefully manipulate existing HTML and formatting that would go a long way toward adressing the needs of the mobile user.

-A Sports Club Website designed to help promote the art of Aikido in Dublin and to provide a resource over time for Aikido students across Ireland... was the brief.
-Included also was the integration of an easy to use CMS to allow administrators to update content and add new.
+A Sports Club Website designed to help promote the art of Aikido in Dublin and to provide a resource for Tomiki/Shodokan Aikido practitioners across Ireland... was the brief.
+Included also was the integration of an easy to use CMS to allow club officers to add and update content.

 Re-Design of primary marketing website to streamline marketing priorities, improving customer UX and integrating new enquiry generation tools.